Nearly-frustration-free ground state preparation: Preparing Excited States with Projectors

 \section{Preparing Excited States with Projectors}

 A straightforward generalization of the projection polynomial $p(x)$ from Section 3 allows the preparation of excited states.
-This applies both to any general Hamiltonian, extending the work of ref.\cite{Lin2020}, to excited states as well as to nearly frustration free Hamiltonians where we again get an additional speedup even for low-lying excited states.
+This extends the work of \cite{Lin2020Filtering} in that it provides a speedup for preparing low-lying excited states similar to that obtained above for nearly-frustration-free ground states.
 More precisely, given a normalized excited-state energy $\eta$ (with, as before, $|\eta| \leq 1$), and a radius $\delta_1$ which separates the excitation from both the ground state and other excitations, we can form a new polynomial $p_\eta$ such that $p_\eta(H)$ selects the subspace of eigenstates with energy $\lambda \in (\eta - \delta_1, \eta + \delta_1)$.
 Moreover, the degree of $p_\eta$ scales exactly the same way as that of the ground state projector $p$, as $n = \widetilde O\left(\frac{\sqrt{1 + \eta}}{\delta_1}\right)$.

 \begin{cor} If a Hamiltonian $H$, with block-encoding $U$, has a unique first excited state $\ket{\eta}$ separated by an energy gap of at least $\delta_1$ from the rest of the spectrum, it can be prepared to error $\epsilon$ with $\widetilde O\left(\frac{\sqrt{1 + \eta}}{\gamma\delta_1}\right)$ queries to $U$ and $U^\dagger$, where $\gamma = |\braket{\phi_0|\eta}|$ is the overlap with the starting ansatz $\ket{\phi_0}$.